This post contains affiliate links. Please see our disclosure policy.

 Ingredients

-- 1 lb fresh green beans, tips removed
+- 1 lb fresh green beans, washed well and trimmed

 - 1 tbsp extra virgin olive oil